 Em is a post-doctoral fellow at the APPLY Lab.
 She is interested in how the ways in which we present information influence attention and learning.
 Her current work focuses on digital readability, specifically how varying font features affects typo detection.
 Em completed her PhD in the Department of Psychology at University of Toronto (St. George) under the supervision of Dr. Michael Mack.
 Outside of work, Em is an avid backcountry camper, reader, and (amateur) birder.

-Zainab is a second-year graduate student at the APPLY Lab.
+Zainab is a third-year graduate student at the APPLY Lab.
 She recently graduated with an Honours Bachelor of Science from the University of Toronto Mississauga in 2022.
 Her current research involves two main areas: studying how different fonts affect digital text readability to improve accessibility and investigating the mechanisms behind individual differences in peripheral vision.
-When not in the lab, you can find Zainab either out on a local trail, or immersed in a good book while spending quality time with her cat, Diesel!
+When not in the lab, you can find Zainab either out on a local trail, or immersed in a good book while spending quality time with her cat, Toothless!

-Ido recently graduated from the University of Toronto Mississauga.
-He joined the APPLY lab in May 2024 as part of the research opportunity program (ROP).
-He is currently working on a project focusing on drivers' looking behaviour.
-Outside the lab, Ido enjoys cooking and baking while listening to audiobooks!
+Ido is a first-year graduate student at the University of Toronto Mississauga.
+He joined the APPLY lab in May 2024 and is working on a project examining the use of peripheral vision in hazard detection and localization.
+Outside of the lab, Ido enjoys cooking, baking, and pickling!